moment/moment-rfcs/0000-immutability.md

 # Unresolved questions

 1. How much of this functionality should be implemented in the core library vs a first-party plugin?
-Will we want to offer additional pre-compiled builds for users to download?
-If so, which is the default "recommended" build publicized most heavily at momentjs.com, and how do we describe the differences for our alternative builds?
+If it's a plugin, then we should probably still consider distributing builds that have both Frozen Moment and Moment.js in a single file to make it easy for new users to adopt the Frozen APIs.
+   That way the big download button at momentjs.com can get new users set up with our recommended environment.
+But then, how would we label the link to download a build of just the core library, without this RFC's plugin?
-2. Will we ever want to proactively encourage new users to use the frozen APIs instead of the traditional APIs?
-If so, when and why?
-If not, how do we make sure that new users approaching our documentation will understand their options without first writing a bunch of code against the wrong API and getting stuck and coming to us for help?
+2. How quickly and strongly do we want to proactively encourage new users to use the frozen APIs instead of the traditional APIs?
+Ditto for existing users?
 3. Do we want to avoid publishing our prototypes in 3.0 and force plugin authors to adopt the new registration API, or should we just strongly encourage plugins to update without breaking current plugins?
-4. The documentation strategy needs to be fleshed out further, as we get a better sense of our answers to the other unresolved questions.
+4. The documentation and publicity strategy for this release needs to be fleshed out further, but that's partly dependent on our answers to the other unresolved questions.

 # Footnotes